-- Direct Sales: As the Company desires to launch its intended products into both the RUO and IVD markets as quickly as possible, direct sales will be the first path to market the future suite of NuQTM products as well as all of the Company's other future products when they are first available for sale.
+- Direct Sales: As the Company desires to launch its intended products into both the RUO and IVD markets as quickly as possible, direct sales will be the first path to market the future suite of NuQ® products as well as all of the Company's other future products when they are first available for sale.
 We hope to achieve initial sales through strong existing contacts and a dedicated product website.
-As of the date of this Report, the Company has not begun direct sales or entered into any sales agreements for any of its intended products. - Product Sales Partners: If the Company is able to sell its intended products, the Company will strive to carry out the majority of its sales of diagnostic and research products through contracted sales and marketing partners.
+As of the date of this Report, the Company has not begun direct sales or entered into any sales agreements for any of its intended products.
+The Company hired a Sales and Marketing Director on September 1, 2012, whose remit is the direct sales of the Company's first research products. - Product Sales Partners: If the Company is able to sell its intended products, the Company will strive to carry out the majority of its sales of diagnostic and research products through contracted sales and marketing partners.
 This will be organized by territory, by region and end user, e.g. clinical vs. research.
 We estimate such partners will take approximately 30% to 40% of the sales prices of any products sold through these channels.
 While initial discussions have been commenced, the Company has not finalized any formal partnerships. - Distribution Agreements: Distribution agreements will be used primarily in markets and territories where the Company has no real prospect of obtaining traction alone or where the entry barriers are high.
 The Company plans to enter into tightly drawn distribution agreements outlining the territory and sectors to be covered.
 Control will be maintained by the Company through strict oversight and by centralized production centers that will provide supplies to distributors.
 We estimate such distributors will take approximately 30% of the sales prices of any products sold through these channels.
 As of the date of this Report, the Company has not entered into any distribution agreements.

 The Company's future products will require several dynamic and evolving sales models tailored to different worldwide markets, users and products.
-The Company has decided to focus its sales strategy on the initial RUO market in 2012 and develop a flexible strategy for its future IVD products through the later part of 2012.
+The Company has decided to focus its sales strategy on the initial RUO market in 2013 and develop a flexible strategy for its future IVD products through the later part of 2013.
 We hope to progressively grow to large volumes of tests sold to centralized laboratories and eventually reach the mass diagnostics testing market.
 The exact nature of the ideal sales strategy will evolve as the Company continues to develop its intended products and seek entry into the RUO and IVD markets.